 There is a range of potential issues which can impact your Traeger pellet grill working correctly or not turning on.
-The RTD temperature sensor may have failed, perhaps the hot rod has burnt through or the induction fan has stopped providing air for combustion.
-However, I believe one of the most common issues which can also be frustrating to deal with is a jammed pellet feed auger or auger motor failure.
+The RTD temperature sensor may have failed, perhaps the hot rod has burnt through, or the induction fan has stopped providing air for combustion.
+However, I believe one of the most common issues, which can also be frustrating to deal with, is a jammed pellet feed auger or auger motor failure.
 With this post, I wanted to discuss why your pellet feed auger may have become jammed and how to correct the issue.
-In some cases, the auger motor or the auger its self may need replacing.
-However, first, before you purchase any new components I would encourage you to watch the videos below.
-You may be able to fix the issue without spending a dime.
+In some cases, the auger motor or the auger itself may need replacing.

-So let’s presume for example that your Traeger controller still turns on.
-However, after setting a temperature you don’t see any grill pellets entering the firepot.
-Now, while the motor its self could have potentially failed you first need to check the auger is not blocked/jammed.
+So let’s presume, for example, that your Traeger controller still turns on.
+However, after setting a temperature, you don’t have any grill pellets entering the firepot.
+Now, while the motor itself could have potentially failed, you first need to check the auger is not blocked/jammed.

 Why could the auger have become jammed?
 Well, there are two potential causes.
 The first is contamination from a hard foreign object.
 Perhaps a screw/nail somehow got into your pellet hopper.
-However, the more common/likely scenario is water has got into the pellet hopper.
+However, the more common/likely scenario is water/rain got into the pellet hopper.

-A typical scenario was the hopper lid was open and a rain shower came over.
-You see, when wood pellets go bad through absorbing moisture they expand.
-Their absorption qualities are what makes them such a good animal bedding product.
-However, when wet pellets expand they can lock up feed augers.
+A typical scenario was the hopper lid was open, and a rain shower came over.
+You see, when wood pellets go bad through absorbing moisture, they expand.
+Their absorption qualities are what make them such a good animal bedding product.
+However, when wet pellets expand, they can lock up feed augers.

 To make removing and cleaning the auger tube as easy as possible you are going to want to use a powerful corded drill such as a Dewalt: Image – Amazon.com